ethereum/hive/simulators/eth2/withdrawals/README.md

   - Start three validating nodes on Capella/Shanghai genesis
   - Two nodes, `A` and `B`, are connected to each other, and one node `C` is disconnected from the others
-  - Genesis must contain at least 128 validators
+  - Total of 128 Validators, 42 for each validating node
   - All genesis validators have BLS withdrawal credentials
-  - On Epoch 0, submit voluntary exits of 10 validators from each node to all nodes
+  - 1 every 8 validators start on Voluntary Exit state
+  - 1 every 8 validators start on Slashed state
-  - On Epoch 0, submit BLS-To-Execution changes to node `C` of all the exited validating keys
+  - On Epoch 0, submit BLS-To-Execution changes to node `C` of all the inactive validating keys
-  - Verify that the BLS-To-Execution changes eventually happen on the chain that is being consutructed by this node.
-Also verify the full and partial withdrawals on the execution chain
+  - Verify that:
+    - BLS-To-Execution changes are included in node `C` chain
+    - Full withdrawals on node `C` execution client
   - Submit BLS-To-Execution changes to nodes `A` and `B` of all the exited validating keys, but the execution addresses must differ of the ones originally submitted to node `C`
   - Connect node `C` to nodes `A` and `B`
   - Wait until node `C` re-orgs to chain formed by nodes `A` and `B`